 The Scottish government has outlined its plans for a deposit return scheme for plastic drinking containers, cans and glass.Effectively, 20p – the deposit – will be added to the price of a single-use drinks container bought from a shop.
 The consumer will get their deposit back when they return the empty bottle or can to the retailer.
 The scheme will operate throughout Scotland, including rural areas.
 All types of drinks and all containers above 50ml and up to three litres in size are included.
 What do you think about this plan?
 Would Ireland benefit from similar?

 About Recycle IT

-Recycle IT is an award-winning and the only Community Electronic Recycling Social Enterprise in Dublin providing a community collection service for all types of waste electrical and electronic equipment (WEEE).
-Recycle IT offered collection services to 90,000 homes and businesses across Dublin and surrounding areas each year collecting a range of WEEE including monitors, TV’s and much more.
-Our services are provided in partnership with WEEE Ireland We are authorized by the National Waste Collection Permit Office and the local authority.
-Visit our website for further.
+Recycle IT is an award-winning not for profit enterprise providing a collection and drop off service for all types of waste electrical and electronic equipment (WEEE).
+Last year Recycle IT offered drop off and collection services to over 100,000 homes, schools, charities and businesses across Dublin and surrounding areas collecting a range of WEEE which includes thousands of computers, cables, monitors, microwaves and TV’s.